LIVVkit/LIVVkit/docs/quickstart.rst

 LIVVkit was designed to be Python 2 and 3 compatible, so either version will work, but Python 3 is recommended.
-If you're having problems installing LIVVkit, see our detailed :doc:`install` page, or `open an issue on github <https://github.com/livvkit/livvkit/issues>`__.
+If you're having problems installing LIVVkit, see our :doc:`install` page, or `open an issue on github <https://github.com/livvkit/livvkit/issues>`__.